we've got signatures, help us get to 100,000

 We demand that the EU impose sanctions against China to force better laws for human rights and animal welfare - more info under Petition.

 We demand that the EU imposes sanctions against China so that the Chinese government institute better laws to ensure human rights and that animal welfare laws are introduced at all levels.

-We demand that animal ethics are introduced in the Chinese public school to curb the cruel tradition transmitted through generations and that the Chinese traditions and superstitions where animals are tortured and suffering on purpose - in fur and meat consumption and trade or other cruel situations and to stop all extinction of animals in other countries and in oceans, to be used in various superstitious cultural dishes - this must stop, and China must implement laws against this immediately.
+We demand that animal ethics are introduced in the Chinese public school to curb the cruel tradition transmitted through generations and that the Chinese traditions and superstitions where animals are tortured and suffering on purpose - in fur and meat consumption and trade or other cruel situations and to stop all extinction of animals in other countries and in oceans, to be used in various superstitious cultural dishes - must stop, and China must implement laws against this immediately.

 As long as the Chinese government continues to allow this without laws to be followed - the EU must impose embargo on China as soon as possible to stop these grotesque acts.

 We respect all people and groups in China who tirelessly fights for human and animal rights - we want to help in their work by introducing powerful political pressure.

 The European Union and China are two of the biggest traders in the world.
 China is now the EU's 2nd trading partner behind the United States and the EU is China's biggest trading partner.

 The EU is committed to open trading relations with China.
 However, the EU wants to ensure that China trades fairly, respects intellectual property rights and meets its WTO obligations.